Extra Magic Hours at Disney World

 Thinking Point #1 – Crowds

-Disney has over 30,000 hotel rooms and no one goes to Disney World alone – this means that the Extra Magic Hour park will very often be the most crowded park of the day.
+Disney has over 30,000 hotel rooms and no one goes to Disney World alone and there are 10 'Good Neighbor' hotels with Extra Magic Hour benefits; this means that the Extra Magic Hour park will very often be the most crowded park of the day.
 That may not be a big deal at non-peak times but it is a very big deal during holidays and other high crowd times like Spring Break or the height of summer travel.
 If you’re going at during the busy season, you can probably enjoy more attractions in less time by going to a less crowded park.
 Exception: If you have Disney Park Hopper Tickets, you can enjoy a less crowded park during regular hours and then hop over to the Evening Extra Magic Hours park and enjoy the best of both worlds.

 Thinking Point #2 – Getting Up Early on Vacation